2swap/swaptube/README.md

 - **go.sh**: The program entry point!
 It compiles, smoketests, and runs your project file at a specified resolution and framerate.

+- **play.sh**: Plays back the most recently rendered video with the provided project name.

 - **test.sh**: Compiles and smoketests all demo projects.

 # Design Philosophy